juliankappler/juliankappler.github.io/index.markdown

 Before, I did my PhD at the [Physics Department](https://www.physik.fu-berlin.de/en/index.html) at [Freie Universität Berlin](https://www.fu-berlin.de/en/).

 My current research is focused on stochastic processes.
+In particular, I am currently interested in relating fundamental theoretical concepts to measurement, and in parametrizing stochastic models from data.